+Strengths

+- A strong sense of community and active Parish Council. - High quality environment set within a national park and containing a conservation area and historic buildings. - Adequate links to Chichester and A27 road network. - Proximity to the South Downs National Park provides outdoor resource of national standards for local residents. - Good footpath links to open countryside - Considered to be a safe village. - Good standard of local school. - Healthy population.

+Weaknesses

-Strengths We eaknesses A strong sense of comm Parish Council.
-High quality environmer park and containing a c historic buildings.
-Adequate links to Chich network.
-Proximity to the South E provides outdoor resoun standards for local reside Good footpath links to c Considered to be a safe Good standard of local Healthy population. nt set within a national onservation area and ester and A27 road Downs National Park rce of national lents. open countryside e village.
-Business units are out of date and not suitable for modern businesses.
-Limited range of existing and new housing available in terms of size and price Road seen as rat run through village from north/south and East Lavant from the east and from West Stoke.
-No local shop.
-Local school at capacity.
-Limited bus service and high use of cars creating noise and pollution.
-Significant number of older people /aging population.
-Housing estate to north of village planned with limited or no neighbourhood facilities/shops/open space.
-Over-reliance on the car for transport.
-Community hall inadequate.
-House prices are high compared to local wages.
-Limited recreational facilities.
-Opportunities Proximity to Goodwood offers tourism/economic opportunities.
-Sites available for new lineeds.
-Improve provision and violation options for improve provision and violation options for improve and the village.
-Provide safe opportunities To widen the demograpiencourage young peoplivillage.
-Community transport options to provide an anti-anti-anti-anti-anti-anti-anti-anti- and National Park prosperity nousing for local value of open space. proving biodiversity es to walk and cycle. hic base and e/families to live in the otions. e improvements to Loss of employment site to other uses.
-Out commuting continues to grow.
-Flood risk covers some of the village centre.
-Possibly seen as an ideal location for a second home.
-Limited funds to upkeep/improve/build new community facilities.
-Limited new affordable housing provided.
-Limited funds to improve local infrastructure.
-Run off from South Downs and blockage of River Lavant.
+- Business units are out of date and not suitable for modern businesses. - Limited range of existing and new housing available in terms of size and price - Road seen as rat run through village from north/south and East Lavant from the east and from West Stoke. - No local shop. - Local school at capacity. - Limited bus service and high use of cars creating noise and pollution. - Significant number of older people /aging population. - Housing estate to north of village planned with limited or no neighbourhood facilities/shops/open space. - Over-reliance on the car for transport. - Community hall inadequate. - House prices are high compared to local wages. - Limited recreational facilities.

+Opportunities

+- Proximity to Goodwood and National Park offers tourism/economic prosperity opportunities. - Sites available for new housing for local needs. - Improve provision and value of open space. - Consider options for improving biodiversity within the village. - Provide safe opportunities to walk and cycle. - To widen the demographic base and encourage young people/families to live in the village. - Community transport options. - Opportunities to provide improvements to River Lavant. - Improve Centurion Way. - To allow Lavant to be developed sensitively to maintain gaps between settlements.

+Threats

+- Loss of employment site to other uses. - Out commuting continues to grow. - Flood risk covers some of the village centre. - Possibly seen as an ideal location for a second home. - Limited funds to upkeep/improve/build new community facilities. - Limited new affordable housing provided. - Limited funds to improve local infrastructure. - Run off from South Downs and blockage of River Lavant.